muratk5n/thirdwave/en/index.md

 ---

-Stiff upper lip rich class wanted to avoid EU "limitations" (such as the EJB), immigration was never an issue for them.
+Stiff upper lip rich class wanted to avoid EU "limitations" (such as the ECJ), immigration was never an issue for them.
 They needed and still do need cheap workers to service their needs, fetch them coffee work in stores and put a stupid hat on during "Christmas sale".
 A cheap servant class was required and they are getting them.